Mastering Your Digital Presence: How to Market an Online Store

 1

-Understand who your ideal customers are, their demographics, psychographics, and pain points.
-This foundational step informs all subsequent marketing efforts.
+Understand who your ideal customer is, their pain points, and where they spend their time online.
+This foundational step informs all subsequent marketing efforts and helps tailor your messaging for maximum impact.

 2